fmezou/lappdeploy/README.rst

 * *lapptrack* one checks and downloads applications updates if any (or the full installation package)

-The *lapptrack* is written only in Python, and it composed of several components.
-The main component is a script (*lapptrack*) in charge of the user interface (in text mode), plug-in handling and operations scheduling.
-The bulk of the *lapptrack* part consists of a collection of python modules grouped in a package (*cots*).
-Each of these modules tracks a *product* based on the editor's information sources and fetches the updates.

 The *lappdeploy* part is written in `command shell`_ and `windows script`_.

 .. _freenas: <http://www.freenas.org/>